Diesel engine: Constant pressure

-In 1892, Diesel received patents in Germany, Switzerland, the United Kingdom and the United States for "Method of and Apparatus for Converting Heat into Work".
+In 1892, Diesel received patents in Germany, Switzerland, the United Kingdom, and the United States for "Method of and Apparatus for Converting Heat into Work".
 In 1894 and 1895, he filed patents and addenda in various countries for his engine; the first patents were issued in Spain (No. 16,654), France (No. 243,531) and Belgium (No. 113,139) in December 1894, and in Germany (No. 86,633) in 1895 and the United States (No. 608,845) in 1898.

-Diesel was attacked and criticised over a time period of several years.
+Diesel was attacked and criticised over several years.
 Critics claimed that Diesel never invented a new motor and that the invention of the diesel engine is fraud.
 Otto Köhler and Emil Capitaine were two of the most prominent critics of Diesel's time.
 Köhler had published an essay in 1887, in which he describes an engine similar to the engine Diesel describes in his 1893 essay.
 Köhler figured that such an engine could not perform any work.
 Emil Capitaine had built a petroleum engine with glow-tube ignition in the early 1890s; he claimed against his own better judgement that his glow-tube ignition engine worked the same way Diesel's engine did.
 His claims were unfounded and he lost a patent lawsuit against Diesel.
 Other engines, such as the Akroyd engine and the Brayton engine, also use an operating cycle that is different from the diesel engine cycle.
 Friedrich Sass says that the diesel engine is Diesel's "very own work" and that any "Diesel myth" is "falsification of history".